losandes/hilaryjs/README.md

 hilary.js is a simple JavaScript IoC container.  hilary's aim is to deliver low-ceremony dependency injection, to aid in decoupling JavaScript modules and testing.
 It's named after Hilary Page, who designed building blocks that later became known as Legos.

-Most of the basics are covered here.
-For a deeper understanding of how to use hilary to compose your app, check out our [getting started](http://acatar.github.io/hilary/gettingStarted/) example or our [getting started with AMD](http://acatar.github.io/hilary/gettingStartedWithRequire/) example.

 ##Including hilary in your web app
 hilary does not depend on other libraries.
 All you need to do to use it in a web app is include it in a script tag.
 ```